-Just the two of you for the holidays this year?
-A lovely Herb and Citrus Brined Turkey Breast accompanied by Roasted Shredded Brussels Sprouts with Pancetta and Pecorino and Herbed Farro Dressing with Butternut Squash, Dried Cherries, and Pecans covers the flavors of the season with elegant flair!
-And it’s healthy too!
+A lovely Herb Citrus Brined Turkey Breast accompanied by Roasted Shredded Brussels Sprouts with Pancetta and Pecorino and Herbed Farro Dressing with Butternut Squash, Dried Cherries, and Pecans covers the flavors of the season with elegant flair!
+This cozy Thanksgiving dinner serves 2 to 4 generously, and provides delicious leftovers!

 Have you ever struggled over how to "do" the holidays when it's "Andersen party of two?"
 The conversation goes something like this (at Andersen casa): "